Border Crossing: Kenya to Uganda via Busia

 We had 3 Kenyans who had missed immigration.
 They thought they could just wander in.
 They could visit the town of Busia without needing to deal with the formalities but beyond the city's limits was a different matter.

 So we lost time.
-I'm sure a bribe was paid.
+A bribe was paid.
 TIA.
 We continued.

-Uganda, my 101st UN-Listed country.
-108th in the grand scheme of things.
+Uganda, my 101st UN Member State, 108th in the grand scheme of things.
 I'm getting there.
 Though I have no desire in getting to 193.
 There are too many countries I have no interest in.